ibireme/YYKit/README.md

 1. Add `github "ibireme/YYKit"` to your Cartfile.
 2. Run `carthage update --platform ios` and add the framework to your project.
 3. Import \<YYKit/YYKit.h\>.
+4. Notice: carthage framework doesn't include webp component, if you want to support webp, use cocoapods or install manually.

 ### Manually